 For 64-bit operating systems:http://www.microsoft.com/downloads/en/details.aspx?familyid=BD512D9E-43C8-4655-81BF-9350143D5867&displaylang=en

 A number of the SDK components require GUIDs (globally unique identifiers).
-A tool to generate these is included with both Visual Studio and Visual Studio Express.
-Alternatively, you can download the GUIDGEN tool from:
+A tool to generate these is included in Visual Studio.

 This will place an icon on the desktop, called GUIDGen.
 Open this up and double-click GUIDGEN to open up the tool: